pexip/os-pygments/doc/index.rst

 use in code hosting, forums, wikis or other applications that need to prettify source code.
 Highlights are:

-* a wide range of over 500 languages and other text formats is supported
+* a wide range of |language_count| languages and other text formats is supported
 * special attention is paid to details that increase highlighting quality
 * support for new languages and formats are added easily; most languages use a simple regex-based lexing mechanism
 * a number of output formats is available, among them HTML, RTF, LaTeX and ANSI sequences
 * it is usable as a command-line tool and as a library
-* ... and it highlights even Perl 6!

 Read more in the :doc:`FAQ list <faq>` or the :doc:`documentation <docs/index>`, or `download the latest release <https://pypi.python.org/pypi/Pygments>`_.